gjbex/Best-practices-for-scientific-computing/code_style.md

 end function random_gaussian
 ~~~

-You would have to check the documentation to know the order of the function arguments.
+You would have to check the documentation to know the order of the function
+arguments.
 Consider the following four function calls:

   1. `random_gaussian(0.0, 1.0)`: okay;
   1. `random_gaussian(1.0, 0.0)`: not okay;
   1. `random_gaussian(mu=0.0, sigma=1.0)`: okay;
   1. `random_gaussian(sigma=1.0, mu=0.0)`: okay.

-The two last versions of this call are easier to understand, since the meaning of the numbers is clear.
-Moreover, since you can use any order, it eliminates a source of bugs.
+The two last versions of this call are easier to understand, since the meaning
+of the numbers is clear.
+Moreover, since you can use any order, it eliminates
+a source of bugs.

 Unfortunately, neither C nor C++ support this feature.

 ## Limit scope

-Many programmers will declare all variables at the start of a block, or even at the start of a function's implementation.
-This is a syntax requirement in C89 and Fortran.
-However, C99 and C++ allow you to declare variables anywhere before their first use.
-Since the scope of a variable starts from its declaration, and extends throughout the block, that means it is in fact too wide.
+Many programmers will declare all variables at the start of a block, or even at
+the start of a function's implementation.
+This is a syntax requirement in C89
+and Fortran.
+However, C99, C++, R and Python allow you to declare variables
+anywhere before their first use.
+Since the scope of a variable starts from its
+declaration, and extends throughout the block, that means it is in fact too
+wide.

-Limiting the scope of declarations to a minimum reduces the probability of inadvertently using the variable, but it also improves code quality: the declaration of the variable is at the same location where the variable is first used, so the narrative is easier to follow.
+Limiting the scope of declarations to a minimum reduces the probability of
+inadvertently using the variable, but it also improves code quality: the
+declaration of the variable is at the same location where the variable is
+first used, so the narrative is easier to follow.

-In C++ this may even have performance benefits since a declaration may trigger a call to a potentially expensive constructor.
+In C++ this may even have performance benefits since a declaration may trigger
+a call to a potentially expensive constructor.

-Fortran requires that variables are declared at the start of a compilation unit, i.e., `PROGRAM`, `FUNCTION`, `SUBROUTINE`, `MODULE`, but Fortran 2008 introduced the `BLOCK` statement in which local variables can be declared.
+Fortran requires that variables are declared at the start of a compilation
+unit, i.e., `PROGRAM`, `FUNCTION`, `SUBROUTINE`, `MODULE`, but Fortran 2008
+introduced the `BLOCK` statement in which local variables can be declared.
 Their scope doesn't extend beyond the `BLOCK`.
-Modern compilers support this Fortran 2008 feature.
+Modern compilers support this
+Fortran 2008 feature.

-Note that Fortran still allows variables to be implicitly typed, i.e., if you don't declare a variable explicitly, its type will be `INTEGER` if its starts with the characters `i` to `n`, otherwise its type will be `REAL`.
+Note that Fortran still allows variables to be implicitly typed, i.e., if you
+don't declare a variable explicitly, its type will be `INTEGER` if its starts
+with the characters `i` to `n`, otherwise its type will be `REAL`.

 Consider the code fragment below.
-Since the variables were not declared explicitly, `i` is interpreted as `INTEGER` and `total` as `REAL`.
-However, the misspelled `totl` is also implicitly typed as `REAL`, initialised to `0.0`, and hence the value of `total` will be `10.0` when the iterations ends, rather than `100.0` as was intended.
+Since the variables were not declared
+explicitly, `i` is interpreted as `INTEGER` and `total` as `REAL`.
+However, the
+misspelled `totl` is also implicitly typed as `REAL`, initialised to `0.0`,
+and hence the value of `total` will be `10.0` when the iterations ends, rather
+than `100.0` as was intended.

 ~~~~fortran
 INTEGER :: i